A Short History of Tractors in Ukrainian

 A Short History of Tractors in Ukrainian is a humorous novel by British writer Marina Lewycka, first published in 2005 by Viking (Penguin Books).

 The novel won the Bollinger Everyman Wodehouse Prize at the Hay literary festival, the Waverton Good Read Award 2005/6, and was short-listed for the 2005 Orange Prize for Fiction, losing to Lionel Shriver's We Need to Talk About Kevin.
 More than a million copies have been sold in the UK.

 The book was originally published in English, and has been translated into Russian and Ukrainian.
 In a BBC Bookclub interview, the author mentioned that some reviewers of the Ukrainian translation were hostile, seeing it as an attack on their country.

 Plot

 The novel describes the reactions of two daughters when their widowed, 84-year-old father Nikolai marries a highly sexual and much younger Ukrainian immigrant, Valentina.
 Concerned about Valentina's motives, Nadezhda and Vera are drawn back into contact with each other after a long period of estrangement.
-They find themselves united against a common enemy in Valentina, whose grasping, manipulative behavior escalates until the daughters finally succeed in obtaining a divorce for their father.
+They find themselves united against a common enemy in Valentina, whose grasping, manipulative behaviour escalates until the daughters finally succeed in obtaining a divorce for their father.